Co-Director, Lead Deviser, Creative Content Development Lead

 This process will also support skill building for participants in public speaking, storytelling, and confidence in communicating in English.

-Co-Director(s) & Devisers: Brittney S. Harris & Ari Warmflash (In[HEIR]itance Project)
+Co-Director(s) & Devisers: Brittney S. Harris & Ariel Warmflash (In[HEIR]itance Project)

 Project Approach(es):